 Acropolis admission fee and tickets

-An Acropolis ticket costs €20 in tourist season (April 1 – October 31) and €10 in the off-season (November 1 – March 31).
-Ticket lines can be really long so unless you’re buying in advance or using a combination ticket (see below), make sure you factor the ticket queue when you visit the Acropolis.
+Tickets to the Acropolis cost €20 in tourist season (April 1 – October 31) and €10 in the off-season (November 1 – March 31).
+The ticket line can be really long so unless you’re buying in advance or using a combination ticket (see below), make sure you factor the ticket queue when you visit the Acropolis.

 People under the age of 18, people with disabilities, EU students and others can visit the Acropolis for free.
 Certain discounts are also available for non-EU students and seniors.